 Here All Along: Finding Meaning, Spirituality, and a Deeper Connection to Life--in Judaism (After Finally Choosing to Look There)

 Renowned speechwriter Sarah Hurwitz was a typical “lapsed Jew” until she explored Judaism and discovered its richness.
-She wrote the book she couldn’t find, that reveals the most interesting, profound, and beautiful parts of Judaism.
+She wrote the book she couldn’t find, addressing these questions with wit, depth, and vulnerability.
+In it she which reveals the most interesting, profound, and beautiful parts of Judaism.

 All are welcome, and all questions are welcome!